-Juana Du is program head and assistant professor for the Master of Arts in Intercultural and International Communication on-campus program at Royal Roads University in Victoria, BC, Canada.
+Juana Du is associate professor in the Master of Arts in Intercultural and International Communication on-campus program at Royal Roads University in Victoria, BC, Canada.

 She draws on personal experience from working in Beijing, Hong Kong, Germany, United States and Canada to frame the way she studies culture, communication and organizations.
 Du’s professional experience includes cross-cultural adaptation, corporate communication, organizational culture and innovation.
 She has worked internationally with multinational enterprises, and has acted as a communication research consultant for subsidiaries of MNEs.
 She provided strategic and tactical advice to Western and Chinese companies to improve the performance of their global operations in talent management, negotiation, multi-cultural teams and innovation.